-Defending human rights
+Protecting human rights

 Primary schooling is now provided free of charge.
-This has led to that the vast majority of girls and boys start school.
-However, the quality of education remains low and the pressure on the educational system is difficult to respond to as more children come to school.
+This has led to the situation today where the vast majority of girls and boys start school.
+That said, the quality of education remains very low and the pressure on the educational system is high as more children begin attending school.
+Many schools do not have toilets or running water, which prevents girls from attending school when they are menstruating.

-There is a significant shortage of teachers, teaching material and classrooms in Tanzanian schools.
-Many schools do not even have toilets or running water, which prevents girls from going to school when they are on their period.
-Education PforR (Programme for Results) is an innovative, results-based financing programme whose mission is to improve quality, equity and access in the public education system, for example by ensuring that the funding for schools reaches the schools on time, that the teachers are evenly distributed between the schools, and to produce statistics.
+There is a significant shortage of teachers, teaching materials and classrooms in Tanzanian schools.
+The Education Programme for Results (EPforR) is an innovative, results-based financing programme whose mission is to improve quality, equity and access in the public education system, for example by ensuring that funding reaches schools on time, that teachers are evenly distributed between schools and that statistics are prepared.

-Education for young mothers
+Improved educational opportunities for young mothers

 Employment and social security

-Commercial loans for farmers
+Business plans for farmers

 Environment and climate

-Updated: 8 April 2021
+Updated: 1 July 2021